Madeline (book)

-Madeline is a 1939 book written and illustrated by Ludwig Bemelmans, the first in the book series of seventeen, which inspired the Madeline media franchise.
+Madeline is a 1939 book written and illustrated by Ludwig Bemelmans, the first in the book series of six, later expanded by the author's grandson to 17, which inspired the Madeline media franchise.
 Inspired by the life experiences of its author/illustrator, the book is considered one of the major classics of children's literature through the age range of 3 to 8 years old.
 The book is known for its rhyme scheme and colorful images of Paris, with an appeal to both children and adults.

 Background

 Madeline was inspired by the experiences of its Austrian-American author and illustrator Ludwig Bemelmans.
 Bemelmans spent his first years raised in a hotel in Austria, a dull setting in which he was known for causing trouble.
-His bold traits contrasting with his post-WWI setting is seen depicted through Madeline's daring personality being surrounded by order.
+His bold traits contrasting with his post-World War I setting is seen depicted through Madeline's daring personality being surrounded by order.
 Bemelmans was sent to a private school, but after a disciplinary incident was sent to America where he joined the U.S. Army.
 He took his inspiration from the war and began drawing cartoons of people around his hotel business, which marked the beginning of his interest in illustrating children's books.

 The women in Bemelmans' life, including his wife Madeleine and daughter Barbara, inspired the creation of the book's main character Madeline.
 He also incorporated inspiration from his experience with schooling within the plot, such as through including some of his mother's memories from her time at boarding school.
 More personal information is found within the plot's portrayal of a traumatic event in Bemelmans' life when he was taken to the hospital after a bicycle accident.
 This can be seen depicted through the main plot point of Madeline's experience with emergency appendix surgery.

 Publishing Madeline was not easy.
 During his post-war time in America, he met a publisher who encouraged him to write children's books.
 Ultimately this publisher rejected Madeline for being too sophisticated for a child audience with images that were too expensive to print, leaving Bemelmans to search for a new publishing opportunity.